How to Film Interviews on a Smartphone

 Step 5.
 Prepare Your Device

 Charge fully and carry a power bank for extended sessions.
 Clear storage beforehand.
-High-quality clips eat space quickly.
-Some apps let you record straight to an external drive, keeping your phone free.
-If you have a second device handy, AirDrop files across to manage space on the go.
-These small checks prevent frustrating interruptions.
+High quality clips eat space quickly.
+Some apps let you record straight to external storage on supported devices, which can keep your phone free.
+If you have a second device handy, quick file transfer options can help you manage space on the go.

 Step 6.
 Get Your Subject Comfortable